Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 to templates for rendering.
 For example, a view could query the database to get information about available parking lots and the monitoring devices that go with them.
-This data is then organized and sent to templates to sgenerate user-readable output.
+This data is then organized and sent to templates to generate user-readable output.

 ### Real time Data Integration